Fohdeesha/lab-docu/documentation/brocade-v8.md

 ```
 You shouldn't need to be told basic key management if you're following this section, but just in case - copy your private key to the proper location on the *nix machine you'll be SSH'ing from, or if you're on windows, load it using [pageant](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Now when you SSH to the switch, it will authenticate using your private key.

-## ## Saving & Conclusions
+## Saving & Conclusions
-Whenever you make changes (like above) they take effect immediately, however thye are not saved to onboard flash.
+Whenever you make changes (like above) they take effect immediately, however they are not saved to onboard flash.
 So if you reboot the switch, they will be lost.
 To permanently save them to onboard flash, use the following command:
 ```
 write memory
 ```